 Disease control involves prevention and treatment.
 The rapid spread of a lethal disease requires the most effective control measures that exist.
-Until recently, for HIV/AIDS, this meant prevention alone, through blood safety, safe injections, health information and education, and condoms.
+Until recently, for HIV/AIDS, this meant prevention alone, through blood safety, health information and education, and condoms.
 Now treatment is also available.
 It can increase the effectiveness of prevention by encouraging people to seek advice and testing, and by keeping those infected alive and able to work and look after their families.

 The figure of 3 million represents half of those who would otherwise die of HIV/AIDS during this year and next.
-That 8000 people a day continue to die of a disease that is both preventable and treatable is a disaster from every point of view.
+That 8000 people a day should be dying of a disease that is both preventable and treatable is a disaster from every point of view.
 Morally it is unacceptable; practically it destroys the global society we live in.
 Universal access to treatment is not an idea or an option but a necessity.
 The question of how quickly it can be achieved is important, but it can only be answered by doing everything possible now to make the delay as short as possible.

-In September of last year, at the United Nations in New York, I declared the current HIV/AIDS situation to be a global emergency.
+In September of last year, at the United Nations in New York, I declared current HIV/AIDS situation to be a global emergency.
 I was speaking on behalf both of the World Health Organization and of the joint United Nations Programme on HIV/AIDS (UNAIDS).

-UNAIDS is also promoting the principle of "three ones" for HIV/AIDS, which we fully support: one national plan, one coordinating body, and one system for tracking progress.
+UNAIDS is also promoting the principle of "three ones", which we fully support: one national plan, one coordinating body, and one system for tracking progress.
 This is aimed at consolidating the many kinds of effort that are being made by government, nongovernmental and community organizations, so as to maximize their impact.
 Above all, it is partnerships that will eventually win the fight against HIV/AIDS, and it takes determination to form and maintain partnerships and harmonize their efforts.

 The core of the strategy consists in simplifying and standardizing procedures for treatment to make it accessible to people living where the health services are weak or non-existent.
 Access in such areas is being achieved only by a very few people in scattered locations around the world, through the efforts of individuals and small groups.
 The need now is to make the necessary knowledge, skills and resources available on the largest possible scale in the shortest possible time.
 We are using a public health approach in which a team of health care workers, supervised by a doctor, can start and manage patients on antiretroviral therapy.